subzeroid/instagrapi/docs/usage-guide/story.md

 ## Build Story to Upload

-If you want to format your story correctly (correct resolution, suer mentionins, etc), use StoryBuilder:
+If you want to format your story correctly (correct resolution, user mentions, etc) use StoryBuilder:

 | Method                                                | Return     | Description                              |
 | ----------------------------------------------------- | ---------- | ---------------------------------------- |